crossplane/upjet/docs/generating-a-provider.md

    func Customize(p *config.Provider) {
        p.AddResourceConfigurator("github_branch", func(r *config.Resource) {

+           // we need to override the default group that terrajet generated for
-           r.Group = "branch"
+           // this resource, which would be "github" r.Group = "branch"

+           // Identifier for this resource is assigned by the provider.
+In other
-           r.ExternalName = config.IdentifierFromProvider
+           // words it is not simply the name of the resource. r.ExternalName = config.IdentifierFromProvider

+           // This resource need the repository in which branch would be created
+           // as an input.
+And by defining it as a reference to Repository
+           // object, we can build cross resource referencing.
+See
-           r.References["repository"] = config.Reference{
+           // repositoryRef in the example in the Testing section below. r.References["repository"] = config.Reference{
                Type: "github.com/crossplane-contrib/provider-tf-github/apis/repository/v1alpha1.Repository",
            }